I'm considering leaving the University. What do I need to do?

 Have you thought about what your next steps might be after leaving?

 Are there other alternatives within or outside higher education you might like to pursue?
-The Student Union Advice Centre and the Careers and Employability Centre can give you advice on this.
+The Student Union Advice Centre and the Careers and Employability Service can give you advice on this.
 Also, if you are a care leaver, a student with caring responsibilities or a student estranged from your family you may wish to discuss your situation with a named adviser at one of the Student Services Centres.
 They will help you to look at all your options and understand the possible implications for your tuition fees and funding.